Funding a Cook Islands Trust with LLC Interests

 Management flexibility.
 A Cook Islands trust is administered by a foreign trustee who operates from Rarotonga on Cook Islands time and under Cook Islands regulatory requirements.
 Requiring the trustee to manage individual bank accounts, brokerage positions, or real estate holdings directly would be administratively burdensome.
 An LLC solves this by allowing the grantor (or a designated manager) to handle day-to-day operations during normal circumstances while the trust holds the ownership interest.
 If litigation arises, the trust’s duress provisions shift management authority to the trustee.

 Charging order protection.
 In most U.S. jurisdictions, a creditor who obtains a judgment against an LLC member cannot seize the membership interest outright or force a liquidation of the LLC’s assets.
-The creditor’s remedy is limited to a charging order, which entitles the creditor to receive distributions if and when the LLC makes them but does not give the creditor voting rights, management authority, or the ability to compel distributions.
+The creditor’s remedy is limited to a charging order—a court-issued lien that entitles the creditor to receive distributions if and when the LLC makes them but does not give the creditor voting rights, management authority, or the ability to compel distributions.

 Privacy.
 When real estate is held inside an LLC, public property records show the LLC as the owner, not the trust or the individual.
 The trust’s ownership of the LLC interest is documented in private operating agreement amendments and assignment documents, not in any public filing.